James Manyika: Career

 He joined McKinsey & Company in the United States by 1997, then became senior partner and a member of McKinsey’s board.
-He was chairman and director of the McKinsey Global Institute for 13 years.
+He was chairman and director of the McKinsey Global Institute for 13 years and published extensively on technology, competitiveness, productivity and the economy.

 In 2022, he became Google’s first Senior Vice President of Technology and Society, reporting to CEO Sundar Pichai, where he helps shape Google's views on issues such as AI, the future of work, the digital economy, computing infrastructure and sustainability, focusing on how all of these benefit and affect societies, their economies and the planet as a whole.
+In April 2023, his role was expanded to Senior Vice President and President for Research, Labs, Technology & Society and now includes overseeing Google Research, which works on fundamental advances in computer science across areas such as AI and ML, algorithms and theory, privacy and security, quantum computing, health, climate and sustainability and responsible AI, as well as Google Labs.
+Also in 2023, Manyika, Jeff Dean, Demis Hassabis, Marian Croak, and Sundar Pichai published a letter on Google's approach to AI entitled "Why we focus on AI (and to what end)".
+In 2025, Wired detailed Google's effort to catch-up on the "chatbot revolution" and Manyika's role, along with Hassabis and Dean, in both those efforts and the launch the Gemini program.

-In 2011, he was named to the US National Innovation Advisory Board at the Department of Commerce.
+As for his roles on government advisory boards, in 2011, he was named to the US National Innovation Advisory Board at the Department of Commerce.
 During the Obama administration, from December 2012 until 2017, Manyika served as vice-chair of the United States Global Development Council at the White House.
 In 2017, he resigned from the Commerce Department's Digital Economy Board of Advisors after Donald Trump made controversial comments about deadly violence against counter-protestors in Charlottesville, Virginia.
-In 2022, Manyika was appointed as the vice-chair of the National Artificial Intelligence Advisory Committee, advising the US President and the National AI Initiative Office on a "range of issues related to artificial intelligence".
-Also in 2022, he was appointed by the US Secretary of State to the Foreign Affairs Policy Board.
+In 2022, Manyika was appointed as the vice-chair of the National Artificial Intelligence Advisory Committee established by Congress to advise the US President and the White House on a "range of issues related to artificial intelligence" and served until the end of this 3 year term in April 2025.
+Also in 2022, he was appointed by the US Secretary of State to the Foreign Affairs Policy Board and served until December 2024.